thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood warning: River Severn at Abbots Court, Deerhurst
 - High river levels are expected to cause flooding today.
 Flooding is expected on 20 December 2025 and may continue over the next few days.
 Flooding may affect Abbots Court, Deerhurst.
 Predicted peak at Haw Bridge 4.9m to 5.1m on 20/12 evening.
 We are closely monitoring the situation.
 This message will be updated by 11:00AM on 21 December 2025 or as the situation changes.

-- Flood alert: Lower Bristol Avon area
+- Warning no longer in force: Lower Bristol Avon area
-- High river levels today may lead to flooding, many of the small tributaries have now peaked and are falling but the levels on the Avon remain high.
-Flooding is possible on 19 December 2025.
-Flooding is forecast to affect locations near the Bristol Avon, Broadmead Brook, River Boyd, with low lying land and roads expected to be most affected, particularly low lying land at Hanham Lock and the floodplain upstream of Bath.
-Drier conditions are forecast on Friday 19 December 2025 and levels will begin to recede through the day.
-We are closely monitoring the situation and will issue updates and warnings as necessary.
-Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 10:30AM on 20 December 2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood warning: River Avon at Strensham and Bredon
 - High river levels are expected to cause flooding today.
 Flooding is expected on 20 December 2025 and may continue over the next few days .
 Flooding may affect properties and roads around Mill Lane, Strensham and areas around Dock Lane Bredon.
 Predicted peaks:- Evesham peaked 2.84m on 19/11, Bredon 2.85m to 2.95m on 20/12.
 Further rainfall is forecast on Saturday and Sunday.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 11:00AM on 21 December 2025 or as the situation changes.

+- Flood alert: River Coln and its tributaries
+- Rising river levels today may lead to flooding.
+Flooding is possible on 20 December 2025 .
+Flooding of low lying land and roads is expected on the River Coln especially around Fosse Bridge and Bibury.
+The forecast is for a dry day with further rain on Sunday and Monday.
+We expect river levels to remain high over the next few days.
+We are closely monitoring the situation .
+Avoid low lying roads near rivers, which may be flooded .
+This message will be updated by 7:00PM on 20 December 2025 or as the situation changes.

 <!-- flood_marker ends -->